drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/Scds.rst

-scds Results and Interpretation
+Scds Results and Interpretation
 ----------------------------------------
-After running the scds_ with the wrapper script or manually you should have two files in the ``$SCDS_OUTDIR``:
+After running the Scds_ with the wrapper script or manually you should have two files in the ``$SCDS_OUTDIR``:

 .. code-block:: bash